-In 2009 the College abandoned its plans to redevelop the main Cauldwell Street campus and is now focused on developing a plan to mostly refurbish existing buildings.
-The scope will be driven by need and affordability and is expected to cost up to £22m over an eight year period.
+The College has started to redevelop the main Cauldwell Street campus and is finalising its Property Strategy which centres on refurbishment of all key existing buildings.
+The scope will be driven by need and affordability and costs are expected to be substantial.
 However given the uncertainties around future funding work will be planned in discrete phases.

-College management, effectively supported by the Corporation Board, remains focused on managing its affairs in an increasingly difficult and uncertain environment, and has a positive outlook about opportunities that may arise to further develop its presence in the interests of the communities it serves.
+College management, effectively supported by the Corporation Board, remains focused on managing its affairs in an increasingly difficult and uncertain environment, but has a positive outlook on opportunities that may arise to further develop its presence in the interests of the communities it serves.